Academic Catalog

 IHPHIL-220 Ethics (4 Credits)

 Are abortion, euthanasia, and capital punishment morally acceptable?
-This course will examine the most influential philosophical appraoches to resolving ethical questions such as these.
+This course will examine the most influential philosophical approaches to resolving ethical questions such as these.
 We will apply philosophical theories and principles to a variety of moral dilemas, with the aim of developing the skills necessary to successfully analyze ethical arguments.

 Offered: All, Every Year